jeffonbowen/R-Notes/README.md

 # R-Notes

-This is where I keep by notes, reference material and exmaple scripts.
+This is where I keep by notes, reference material and example scripts.

 ## This is a test checklist
 - [ ] Item 1